 Only Agree To Installments You Actually Can Pay.

 Take time to understand your ongoing cash flow and be honest and perhaps conservative in your figures, ensuring AFFORDABILITY.

 The HMRC wants you to take matters seriously.
 Remember they control our public money, and they are held to account as well.

 Accelerated Payment Notices(APNs)

-Accelerated payment notices exist when the HMRC thinks that the person in receipt has been involved in a tax avoidance scheme.
+Accelerated payment notices exist when the HMRC presumes the person in receipt has been involved in a tax avoidance scheme.
 Therefore, they require payment of the avoided tax detailed in the notice to HMRC usually within 90 days of its receipt.

 HMRC Tax Help?

 PAYE/N.I.
 Pay Your Tax Bill Problems?

 Limited companies afford director’s protection.
-However, protection does not apply to PAYE or National Insurance arrears, when a director proved negligent.
+However, protection does not apply to PAYE or National Insurance arrears, when a director proves negligent.
 If so, directors should seek help.
 Contact HBG Advisory today for immediate Help!